mattplant/macFlow/VM/Fusion.md

 ## Install VMware Fusion (*now free*)

-Download VMware Fusion from the [thier website](https://www.vmware.com/products/fusion.html).
+Download VMware Fusion from their [website](https://www.vmware.com/products/fusion.html).

 *Note that you will need to register for a free account, but the license for personal and business use is now free.*